 Some products have been specifically designed to target cholesterol levels, but very little research evidence exists to establish their benefits.
-Often, long-term effects from their use are unknown.
+Often, the long-term effects of their use are unknown.

 Cholesterol-Lowering Foods: Eating Well and Eating Smart

-Eating well is a result of being smart about food types, preparation methods, and serving sizes.
+Eating well results from being smart about food types, preparation methods, and serving sizes.

-This means that you’re making good choices about what to buy for meals, how to cook particular foods and while eating out, where to eat, and how to order.
+This means you’re making good choices about what to buy for meals, how to cook particular foods while eating out, where to eat, and how to order.

-For heart patients and those who have a cholesterol problem who would like to be proactive in preventing problems, overall meal planning is an exercise to find an appropriate balance among essential nutrients.
+For heart patients and those with cholesterol problems who want to be proactive in preventing problems, overall meal planning is an exercise to find an appropriate balance among essential nutrients.

-When developing a cholesterol diet strategy, it is just as important to add cholesterol-lowering foods to remove fat-laden food items from your diet.
+When developing a cholesterol diet strategy, adding cholesterol-lowering foods is important to remove fat-laden food items from your diet.

 Foods high in saturated fat and cholesterol should be limited.
 Some examples are butter, whole milk, cheese, egg yolks, and saturated oils (such as coconut).

-These should be replaced by lower foods in saturated fat, such as olive oil, grass-fed milk, fruits and vegetables, and whole-grain cereals and pasta.
+These should be replaced by lower foods in saturated fat, such as olive oil, grass-fed milk, fruits and vegetables, whole-grain cereals, and pasta.

 The American Heart Association recommends an average daily cholesterol intake of fewer than 300 milligrams.

-Cholesterol-lowering products include those containing non-hydrogenated, polyunsaturated, and monounsaturated oils (avocado and olive oil).
+Cholesterol-lowering products contain non-hydrogenated, polyunsaturated, and monounsaturated oils (avocado and olive oil).

 Moreover, food should contain high fiber and complex carbohydrates.

-These include legumes (peas and beans), whole grains such as barley, oats, egg, fruits, and vegetables—especially those rich in vitamins B, C, and E.
+These include legumes (peas and beans) and whole grains such as barley, oats, egg, fruits, and vegetables—especially those rich in vitamins B, C, and E.

-Some foods help the cholesterol profile by raising levels of the “good” cholesterol, HDL.
+Some foods help the cholesterol profile by raising the “good” cholesterol levels, HDL.

-Omega-3 fatty acids found in fish, avocados, and walnuts raise HDL levels.
-It also has blood thinning and antiarrhythmic properties that help maintain normal heart rhythm and lower the risks of heart problems.
+Omega-3 fatty acids in fish, avocados, and walnuts raise HDL levels.
+It also has blood thinning and antiarrhythmic properties that help maintain a normal heart rhythm and lower the risks of heart problems.